urbit/urbit.org/content/using/install.md

 aliases = ["/docs/getting-started/"]
 +++

-This guide covers how to install and set up your own planet, but installation for a star is exactly the same.
+This guide covers how to install and set up your own planet (or comet), but installation for a star is exactly the same.
 You will first install the Urbit binary, then you will either boot a comet or a planet.
 It's not too difficult, but if you would prefer to have someone run your urbit for you, consider a [hosting provider](#hosting-providers).

 ## Installing Urbit